 - Baking powder – just a little bit to keep these cookies that perfect soft texture.

-To start, beat together the sugar and dairy-free butter until creamy and paler in colour.
+To make the cookies, beat together the sugar and dairy-free butter until creamy and paler in colour.
 Add in the vanilla, almond extract and egg and continue to mix together until creamy and combined.

 Finally, add in the flour and baking powder.
 I like to do this in about 3 parts to include it all so that I don’t end up with a giant plume of flour covering my kitchen when trying to beat it in.